Congregation Mikveh Israel: 117 N Seventh Street, 1860–1909

 Kahal Kadosh Beth El Emeth had been founded in 1857 as a pulpit for Rev. Leeser following Leeser's departure from Mikveh Israel.
 Beth-El-Emeth dedicated a cemetery at 55th and Market Streets in 1857.
 Beth El Emeth dissolved in 1897 and many of its members joined Mikveh Israel.
 Mikveh Israel took possession of the cemetery and continues to administer it in the present day.

 Mikveh Israel was a center of Jewish education in America during this time.
-The first U.S. Jewish teachers' college, Gratz College, established under the provisions of the will of Hyman Gratz (1776-1857), began in 1897.
+Hyman Gratz had bequeathed in 1856 with provisions in his will to establish a college "for the education of Jews residing in the City and County of Philadelphia" and in 1895, members of Mikveh Israel founded Gratz College.
 Mikveh Israel members started Dropsie College, the first post-graduate institution for Jewish learning in the world in 1907, bringing Cyrus Adler to Philadelphia.

+In 1899, Mikveh Israel counted 300 seatholders, of whom about 100 were members of the corporation, and had 67 students in its religious school.

 Leon Haim Elmaleh (1873–1972) came to Mikveh Israel as religious leader in 1898 and served until 1929 when he became Reverend Emeritus until his death.
 Elmaleh was a founder of the Philadelphia Board of Rabbis and the Levantine Jews Society of Philadelphia.
 Elmaleh came from Gibraltar to Mikveh Israel, married his wife Fannie Feinberg at the synagogue in 1917, and maintained a long friendship with Christ Church minister Ernest Harding.

 Cantor Shore was succeeded by Cantor Abraham Dubow until his passing in December 1972.

 The synagogue's former building at 117 N 7th Street was razed in February 1913 to make way for commercial development.